Skip to main content

 Fundamentals

-Your is the most personal data you possess.
+Your health information is the most personal data you possess.
 It is a detailed biological narrative of your life, a story told in the language of cells, genes, and systems.
 When an employer offers a wellness program, you are being invited to share a part of this story.

 The divergence in their approaches appears when we consider the practical realities of workplace programs, specifically the use of financial incentives.
 It is in the handling of these incentives that the ADA and GINA chart different courses, each designed to protect a specific type of health information from undue influence.